gitter-lab/pathway-parameter-advising/README.md

 Pathway parameter advising was written and tested using Python 3.6 and requires the packages `networkx`, `numpy`, and `requests`.

 Graphlet decomposition is performed using the PGD library.
-The PGD library can be installed from its [github repository](https://github.com/nkahmed/pgd) and complied using `make`.
+The PGD library can be installed from its [GitHub repository](https://github.com/nkahmed/pgd) and complied using `make`.
 The script `setupPGD.sh` requires git, and has been provided to aid in installing the PGD library.
 However, it is not guaranteed to work and has only been tested on Ubuntu 18.04.